 The following morning, make sure the dough has doubled in size.
 If not, give it more time to bulk up, if needed.
 This is important to build strength.

 Remove the cold dough onto a floured surface.
 Let rest for 10-15 minutes to take some of the chill off.
 Shape the dough into a loose ball using the envelope technique.
 Starting at the top of the dough, stretch and fold it over toward the center.
 Then stretch and fold the bottom of the dough toward the center.
 Repeat on the left side…and then the right side.
-Using a bench knife, scoop up the dough and flip it over so the smooth side is facing up.
+Using a bench scraper, scoop up the dough and flip it over so the smooth side is facing up.
 Cover and rest for 20-30 minutes.